kadinsayani/kadinsayani/README.md

 - 👋 Hi, I’m @kadinsayani
 - 👀 I’m interested in full-stack software development, mobile development, wearables, sports, and fitness!
 - 🌱 I’m currently studying CS @ University of Calgary
-- 💞️ I’m looking to collaborate on any full-stack projects utilizing MERN or MEAN.
 - 📫 You can reach me by email @ kadinsayani8@gmail.com

 <!---